Hamsey: Offham Hill

 There is a chain of disused chalk pits along the Ouse river cliff and around the spur of Offham Hill.
 The areas is prized by mountain bikers, picnickers, walkers and all those who like flowers, sun and peace.

 Most of the chalk pits are pre-industrial in origin and fine sheep fescue sward has grown over them, giving them distinct qualities and richness.
 In contrast, the pit above the Chalk Pit Inn was active in the nineteenth century.
 The Offham Road, outside the Inn, goes over a steep chute which took chalk from the Pit down to barges moored on the Chalkpit Cut.
 This late Georgian pit is very different in character to the older quarries.
 Unlike the alpine cragginess of this pit the older pits meld into the adjacent Downland at their northern end.
 In the past they were grazed as part of those Down pastures and bee, pyramidal, spotted and even musk orchids can be found there, with viper’s bugloss, devil’s-bit and small-flowered sweet-briar.
 The turf is very mossy and scarce mosses and lichen such as Pleurochaete squarrosa and Cladonia pocillum can be found.

 The southern-most of these older quarries south of the Chalk Pit Inn pit, may be one of the oldest, for it has the indicator species bastard toadflax, horseshoe vetch and rockrose.
 The thin open sward enables blue fleabane and autumn gentian to thrive and many chalkland butterflies benefit.

-Despite the biodiverse richness of the chalk pits, the lack of grazing means that that richness is year by year disappearing.
-Seas of cotoneaster, privet, sycamore, ash, and other scrub species are already over the whole of the river cliffs and the brow of Offham Hill, which were open turf before the second world war.
-When this process finishes this area that is enjoyed by so many for its beautiful views over the Ouse valley and special wildlife will be gone, yet if it were just grazed, it could be saved.
+The chalk pits support a diverse range of species, although the absence of grazing has resulted in increasing scrub encroachment.
+Cotoneaster, privet, sycamore, ash, and other scrub species have spread across the river cliffs and the brow of Offham Hill, which were open grasslands before the Second World War.
+Grazing has been proposed as a means of controlling this succession and preserving the area's chalk grassland habitat and associated wildlife.

 There is half of a Neolithic causewayed camp on the spur of Offham Hill, although there is no sign of it above ground now.
 The chalk pit dug away the rest.
 There are also three surviving barrows between the camp and the covered reservoir, but they are becoming difficult to see under tangled vegetation.
 The covered reservoir, like so many, had a good Down pasture flora with rockrose, cistus forester moth, and old anthills.